The Most Important Questions to Ask a Financial Planner

 “If you are not comfortable with the answer, seek a different advisor,” McNary says.
 “After all, it’s your money.”

-5. What areas of my financial life will we discuss?
 “Some advisors just focus on investments, while others provide more comprehensive services,” Moore says.
 “Be sure the advisor provides the services you are looking for.”

-Retirement planning is the type of service that will be kind of all encompassing.
+Retirement planning is the type of service that will be kind of all-encompassing.
 If a retirement plan is what you are interested in, then you will want to make sure that the advisor can handle much more than just investments.

-6. How long have you been a financial advisor?
 “I know several advisors that had completely different careers and by just taking a brokerage license exam, they are now qualified to act as an advisor,” says Tracy St. John, a financial advisor with Kansas City-based Financial Avenues, LLC.
 “As a consumer, I would want this individual to also have some experience before hiring them.”

 In addition to these questions, there are several others you should ask.
 Blanchett, St. John and Cynthia Petzold, a certified financial planner with CommonWealth Financial Planning LLC in Roanoke, Va., suggest asking the following: